• Skip to primary navigation

 How to Make a Paleo Apple Crisp

-Before you begin making the crisp, preheat your oven to 350 degrees F. Grab a small baking dish, either 11" x 7" or 8" x 8" and grease it with non-hydrogenated shortening (or butter).
+1. First, preheat your oven to 350 degrees F. Grab a small baking dish, either 11" x 7" or 8" x 8" and grease it with palm shortening or butter.
 I used an 11x7 ceramic baking dish, but have also made this recipe in an 8-inch square glass dish.
 If you only have a large baking dish, then double this recipe.

 Storage